BaksiLi/CS-Hypomnema/Resources/General/IntroToCS.md

 	A string is technically just the address of a character in memory (the first byte of your 'string' array, ends with '\0').
 Therefore when two individually defined strings are compared, they are different since their address are different.
 It is just an address, AKA a **pointer**.
 	A string is a synonym for a data type called `char *`, `strcmp()` can compare two strings from their pointers.

-	 [//]: # (He who wonderfully sat down with me at  office hours one day in the dining hall, trying to help me understand pointers because it was just so much more technical than the other stuffs.
-This is among those topics that might take a little bit of time to sink in, but it does. and when it does, it really is that proverbial light bulb that goes off. and for me that light bulb went off right then and there.)
+	[//]: # "He who wonderfully sat down with me at  office hours one day in the dining hall, trying to help me understand pointers because it was just so much more technical than the other stuffs.
+This is among those topics that might take a little bit of time to sink in, but it does. and when it does, it really is that proverbial light bulb that goes off. and for me that light bulb went off right then and there."
 	`malloc()` tells computer to give a block of memory of sizeof(xx), and return it to main().
 1. Pointer arithmetic
 syntatic sugar `s[i]` is just `*(s+i)`